Uniswap/docs/docs/contracts/universal-router/02-technical-reference.md

 ### `r`

-2 unused bytes, reserved for future use.
+2 unused bits, reserved for future use.
 Leaving these 2 bits as `0` will save gas, but any value passed into the contract will be ignored.
 Later versions of the `UniversalRouter` will likely expand the 5 bits used for `command` to use at least 1 of these bits.

 ### `command`